IcarusWizard/PixelwiseRegression/readme.md

 For `MSRA` dataset, you should run `python test_msra.py --subject <subject_id>`.

 ## Results
 Results and pretrained models are available in [github release](https://github.com/IcarusWizard/PixelwiseRegression/releases/tag/v1.0).
+These pretrained models are under a [_CC BY 4.0 license_](https://creativecommons.org/licenses/by/4.0/).